-- Expand the EXAMPLES mountpoint in the KNIME Explorer - Next, double click to see the example workflows ordered by categories, as shown in Figure 17.
+- Expand the EXAMPLES mountpoint in the KNIME Explorer - Next, double click to see the example workflows ordered by categories, as shown in Figure 19.
 No credentials are necessary.

-Figure 17.
-Logging in to the public EXAMPLES Server
+Figure 19.
+Logging in to the EXAMPLES mountpoint

-- Inside these categories, some workflow groups are named after single operations, e.g. filtering - Other workflow groups have names that refer to broader topics, e.g. time series analysis - The "50_Applications" workflow group contains workflows that cover entire use cases like churn prediction or fraud detection the workflow into your LOCAL workspace.
+- Inside these categories, some workflow groups are named after single operations, e.g. filtering - Other workflow groups have names that refer to broader topics, e.g. time series analysis - The "50\Applications" workflow group contains workflows that cover entire use cases like churn prediction or fraud detection the workflow into your LOCAL workspace.
 Double click the downloaded copy of the example workflow to open and edit it like any other workflow.